cnotgate/pbp_django_auth_extended/README.md

     You can also use request.postJson(url, encodedJsonData) with jsonEncode function from 'dart:convert' library to send the submitted data without manually converting the data into JSON format one by one.

-## Additional Information

-Known bug: Expired cookies is not handled for now.

 ## Contributors

 - [Adrian Ardizza](https://github.com/Meta502)